letandconst/my-marketplace/README.md

 ## 📦 Installation

-1. ### 1.
-Clone the Repository
+1. Clone the Repository

 ```bash
 git clone https://github.com/your-username/your-repo-name.git
 cd your-repo-name
 ```

-2. ### 2.
-Install Dependencies
+2. Install Dependencies

 ```bash
 npm install
 ```

-3. ### 3.
-Run the Application
+3. Run the Application

 ```bash
 npm run dev
 ```

-4. ### 4.
-Open the Application in Your Browser
+4. Open the Application in Your Browser

 Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

 ### 📸 Credits

-All demo product images are sourced from Unsplash
+All demo product images are sourced from Unsplash ❤️
-.
-A huge thanks to the talented photographers who make their work freely available ❤️

 ---